Skparab1/Skparab1/README.md

   - I know Python, HTML, JavaScript, and Pascal and know some Java
   - I like replicating video games in Python, like [Flappy bird](https://github.com/skparab1/flappy-bird), [Pong](https://github.com/skparab1/pong), and [Battleship](https://github.com/skparab1/battleship)
   - I like making GUIs with Javascript like [Binary converter GUI](https://skparab1.github.io/binary-converter) and [Encryption code GUI](https://github.com/skparab1/encryption-code-gui)
-  - I like using p5js but i'm switching to html+css because its much faster and easier
+  - I like using p5js but i'm switching to html and css because its much faster and easier
   - I like biking, hiking, and video editing

 ### Popular Projects